 An alternate to forming the LLC in terms of asset protection is getting an umbrella insurance policy.
-These policies are fairly inexpensive (mine is only $21/month for all my properties) and it gives you the same protection against lawsuits as LLCs will.
-This is a much cheaper option for the same protection benefit and having that policy will oftentimes make the litigation process easier in case of a suit than having the LLC to go through.
+These policies are fairly inexpensive (mine is only $21/month for all my properties), and they give you similar protection against lawsuits as LLCs do.
+This is a much cheaper option for the same protection benefit, and having that policy will oftentimes make the litigation process easier in case of a lawsuit.

 My properties are not in an LLC.
-That doesn’t mean I’ll never have them in one, but for the time being I am not going that route.
-By the time I ever looked into putting them in one, I already had mortgages on them and risking the due-on-sale trigger was not something I wanted to tempt.
+That doesn’t mean I’ll never have them in one, but for the time being, I am not going that route.
+By the time I ever looked into putting them in one, I already had mortgages on them, and risking the due-on-sale trigger was not something I wanted to try.

-Then, adding up the expenses associated with me forming the LLC negated a good chunk of my cash flow that I’m not willing to part with.
-I instead put them all under the umbrella insurance policy and they are now as secure as if they were in an LLC.
-I will eventually move all my properties into an entity I’m sure, but that is later down the road when I own quite a few more and have a lot more cash flow margin to work with.
+I instead put them all under the umbrella insurance policy, and they are now secure enough to where I feel comfortable.
+I will likely move all my properties into an entity eventually, but that is later down the road when I own quite a few more and have a lot more cash flow margin to work with.

 What are your experiences?
 Are your properties in LLCs or not, and why?